orgua/shepherd_v2_planning/docs/10_capes/cape_v21_performance.md

     - 4.8 V rise: 40 us for fully, 12.5 us for 80 %, Quickprint315
     - 4.8 V fall: 10 us for fully, 8 us for 80 %, Quickprint316
 - 10x ScopeProbe with reduced capacitance has low impact on rise-time
-- faulty behaviour: previous version had edge-timing of 3-4 us both ways!
+- faulty behavior: previous version had edge-timing of 3-4 us both ways!
     - difference: TargetGPIO was pulled up with 100k instead of 10k and 1k to lvl-changer
     - Theory: something is pulling down, maybe FET-Connection is not working as expected